iamsuteerth/skyfox-backend/README.md

 ### Customer Booking Workflow
 Customers follow a two-step booking process:
 1. Initialize booking with seat selection (seats reserved for 5 minutes)
-2. Complete payment within the reservation window to confirm booking
+2. Complete payment within the reservation window to confirm booking using:
+   - Credit/debit card
+   - Wallet funds
+   - Combined wallet and card payment
 3. Automatic seat release if payment is not completed in time

 This dual approach accommodates both in-person and online ticket purchases while maintaining consistent data structures.